WestDRI/wgpages/content/julia202202/julia-09-distributed-arrays.md

 @everywhere using LinearAlgebra
 ```

-We will define an 8x8 matrix with the main diagonal and two off-diagonals (*tridiagonal* matrix).
+We will define an $8 \times 8$ matrix with the main diagonal and two off-diagonals (*tridiagonal* matrix).
 The lines show our
 matrix distribution across workers:

 {{< figure src="/img/matrix.png" >}}